home-assistant/home-assistant.io/source/_integrations/tankerkoenig.markdown

 ## Setup

 To use this sensor you need an API key from [tankerkoenig](https://creativecommons.tankerkoenig.de).
-Go to [api-key](https://creativecommons.tankerkoenig.de/api-key), fill out the form and request a key.
+Go to [tankerkoenig API](https://creativecommons.tankerkoenig.de) and click on API-KEY in the top right, fill out the form and request a key.
 The API is free, but requests should be limited to less than once every 5 minutes.

 ## Configuration